TZstatsADS/Spr2017-Proj1-bz2290/README.md

 FranklinDroosevelt-4
 JohnFKenndy-1

+#Folder Layout#
+You will find my blog about presidential speech in the notebook named "BZ2290_Project1_ADS", and related code will be stored in a seperate script file in the "lib" folder.

 #Contribution Statement#
 This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the compostion of this repo or any other related part of this project.